|Our CG-friendly products correspond with the approved products in the Danish Facebook groups CurlyGirl DK and Curly Girl metoden.

 Natural hair care is becoming today's trend, and we are always searching the market, in order to supply you with the best natural products for curly hair, without harsh ingredients.
-We select the best hair products for curly hair and have made a special Curly-Girl-friendly category for products without silicone, sulphate and other harsh ingredients.
+We select the best hair products for curly hair and have made a special curly-girl-friendly category for product without silicone, sulphate and other harsh ingredients.

 Hair and skin care for children of colour

-Help, the hair gets tangled!
 Curls are beautiful, but not always fun to comb in the morning.
 We've spoken with several parents of adopted children from Africa who were quite desperate about the unmanageable curls that were impossible to comb through.
 But there's help to prevent tears while combing: a detangling spray.
 We can't guarantee that you'll avoid tears completely, but it helps!
 It's sprayed on wet or dry hair before combing.
 An afro-comb with big, wide teeth is a good idea.
 A good detangling shampoo/conditioner is a minimum, and sometimes not even enough!
 Just like dark skin gets hair also dries easily and therefore requires the right care in order to retain its strength and shine.

-Many kinds of afro hair!
-Afro hair can have very different textures and characters, for example our three children have very different hair: Big sister has big soft waves and can let her hair grow quite long without causing any problems.
+Afro hair can have very different textures, for example our three children have very different hair: The big sister has big soft waves and can let her hair grow quite long without experiencing any problems.
 The second-born has small curls and thrives best, when her hair is not too long or tied into a ponytail.
-Little brother has quite tiny afro curls, which are probably best suited for a short hairstyle.
+Their little brother has quite tiny afro curls, which are probably best suited for a short hairstyle.
 But all three have in common that their hair gets dry and dull very quickly if it's not cared for.

 Curls or no curls?
 If you want to enhance and make curls last longer, you can do this with a curl activator that is applied to the hair after washing.
 More advanced products like relaxer kits are for those who want to get rid of curls and make the hair smooth.
 As the name 'relaxer' suggests, it gets the curls to 'relax', leaving the hair smooth.
-They are available for normal curly hair (regular) or for heavily curly hair (coarse).
+They are available for normal curly hair (regular) or for very curly hair (coarse).
 Relaxer is available as kits (packs) or as creams.
-They Most manufacturers of relaxer kits for children recommend waiting until the child is 5 years old.
+Most manufacturers of relaxer kits for children recommend waiting until the child is 5 years old.
 Note that these are chemicals that straighten the hair.
 Some manufacturers advertise, that their product is based on natural ingredients.
 However, these are 'more natural chemicals', and it should be remembered that nature is also made up of chemical ingredients.
 Whether natural or not, a relaxer will most often cause hair dry and needs to be 'polished' daily with, for example, a hair polisher.
-We tried one relaxer on our daughter once, but her appearance was so altered that she wanted her hair back as it was before.
+We tried one relaxer on our daughter once, but her appearance was changed so much that she wanted her hair back as it was before.
 Since then we have not experimented with relaxer kits.
-But others have been very happy to have their hair straightened and had good experiences using relaxer kits.
+However, others have been very happy to have their hair straightened and have good experience using relaxer kits.
 You probably need a little courage to experiment...

 If you need any advice, please send us a message on the "Contact us" page.